123danghi/Portfolio/README.md

 Contact

 📖 About
-I'm Abhinav Kumar, an Information Technology student at VIT Vellore with a CGPA of 7.3/10.
-Passionate about building meaningful digital experiences, I've undertaken internships at Hathway Cable and Bharat Intern, gaining hands-on experience in data analysis, SQL, and front-end development.
-My portfolio reflects my journey, projects, and the skills I've honed over time.
+I'm an Information Technology graduate from VIT Vellore with hands-on experience in data analysis, SQL, and front-end development.
+Currently working as an Analyst, I specialize in leveraging data to drive insights and improve operational processes.
+With prior internships at BDCRTPP and Octanet, along with project experience in ReactJS, MongoDB, NodeJS, and JavaScript, I enjoy building meaningful digital solutions and transforming ideas into user-centric applications.
+I’m continuously learning, solving problems, and contributing to impactful, data-driven outcomes.

 ✨ Features
 Responsive Design: Optimized for various devices ensuring a seamless user experience.